 Durability Of Oilseed rape Resistance

-Oilseed rape, the second largest oilseed crop in the world, at the flowering stage (main image) is threatened by diseases like phoma stem canker caused by Leptosphaeria maculans.
+[Fig 1 above] Oilseed rape, the second largest oilseed crop in the world, at the flowering stage (Centre) is threatened by diseases like phoma stem canker caused by Leptosphaeria maculans.
 This fungal pathogen causes visual leaf spot (upper left) and canker symptoms (upper right) but otherwise colonises the host asymptomatically.

-Current and past funded projects
+Current and past team members

-- Donovin Coles (Western Sydney University)
+Donovin Coles: PhD Student (Western Sydney University)

 Georgia Mitrousia (former postdoc with Limagrain since 2019)